sylvainbx/rust-book-fr/FRENCH/src/ch10-03-lifetime-syntax.md

 Now let’s examine lifetime annotations in the context of the `longest` function.
 As with generic type parameters, we need to declare generic lifetime parameters inside angle brackets between the function name and the parameter list.
-The constraint we want to express in this signature is that all the references in the parameters and the return value must have the same lifetime.
+The constraint we want to express in this signature is that the lifetimes of both of the parameters and the lifetime of the returned reference are related such that the returned reference will be valid as long as both the parameters are.
 We’ll name the lifetime `'a` and then add it to each reference, as shown in Listing 10-22.
 -->

 Maintenant, examinons les annotations de durée de vie dans contexte de la fonction `la_plus_longue`.
 Comme avec les paramètres de type génériques, nous devons déclarer les paramètres de durée de vie génériques dans des chevrons entre le nom de la fonction et la liste des paramètres.
-Nous souhaitons contraindre toutes les références dans les paramètres de cette fonction ainsi que sa valeur de retour aient tous la même durée de vie.
+Nous souhaitons contraindre les durées de vie des deux paramètres et la durée de vie de la référence retournée de telle manière que la valeur retournée restera en vigueur tant que les deux paramètres le seront aussi.
 Nous allons appeler la durée de vie `'a` et ensuite l'ajouter à chaque référence, comme nous le faisons dans l'encart 10-22.

 <!--
 <span class="filename">Filename: src/main.rs</span>